mdecicco/ts-native/README.md

 - Be easy to debug in realtime
 - Be reasonably fast when not compiled to machine code
 - Be easy to include into existing projects, with as few dependencies as possible
-    - LLVM is massive and takes roughly forever to compile...
-I will be working on extracting the native backend and building it as a DLL or something later so that it doesn't need to be included as a build dependency
 - To have VM code that is similar to MIPS assembly (because that's what I learned with and x86 seems really confusing)
 - To have script code be JIT compiled _entirely_ to native code with no slow checks in place, all checks should happen during compilation
 - To have unit tests and be stable at some point